Transgender Resources

 University Housing has several undergraduate residence halls with a variety of options.

-Allan Hall is coed by wind except for on Allen 1 North, where it is coed in room.
-And Allen 1 North wing bathroom is a gender-inclusive bathroom where individuals of any gender identitdy may use the same bathroom at the same time.
+• Allan Hall is coed by wing except on Allen 1 North, where it is coed in room.
+And the Allen 1 North wing bathroom is a gender-inclusive bathroom where individuals of any gender identity may use the same bathroom at the same time.

 Champaign-Urbana Gender Inclusive Restrooms